My Services

 Orton-Gillingham Literacy Lessons

 We provide personalized Orton-Gillingham lessons, delivered one-on-one by a fully certified Orton-Gillingham Practitioner, in-person.
-For optimal progress, we recommend a minimum of two lessons per week, with the option to schedule up to five lessons per week.
+For optimal progress, we recommend a minimum of one or two lessons per week.
 Each lesson is one hour in duration.
 Our standard registration period is for the full academic year (until June), but we also accommodate mid-year starts and early program completion, subject to availability.
 We strive to be flexible and adapt to the unique needs of each child and family.
 Additionally, we offer summer lessons for both current students and those seeking summer instruction only.
 Please contact us to discuss summer lesson options and availability.
 We look forward to supporting your child's educational journey.

 Tutoring services are available for students of all ages and skill levels, from young children to teenagers.
 With extensive experience in supporting students across various age groups, I tailor my approach to meet the unique needs of each individual.
 Lessons are carefully designed to align with your child's current abilities and progress at their own pace.
 While many students focus on developing their reading and spelling skills, more advanced learners will also have the opportunity to explore writing techniques, including sentence structure, paragraph development, and essay composition.
 Recognizing that every child learns differently and at their own speed, I adapt my teaching methods to ensure a personalized and effective learning experience.